choojs/website/content/guides/state-machines.md

 # state machines
 If you work in software long enough, you'll have to deal with legacy codebases. but you'll also have had the chance to start projects from scratch.
-And eventually see your project become a legacy codebase itself.
+And eventually you'll see your project become a legacy codebase itself.

 A big challenge in software engineering is: "how do we keep applications maintainable?"
 Because if software isn't maintainable, it can be hard to change,